 Another downside to freelancing is that you’re responsible for some business management aspects that full-time employees in a company never have to worry about.

-For example, you’ll have to send invoices and collect payment from clients.
+For example, you’ll have to send invoices and collect payments from clients.
 You’ll have to manage business expenses and taxes, too.

 One thing that surprised me when I quit my full-time job and began a freelance marketing career was the higher tax burden (for US citizens).
 As an American freelancer, I was now responsible for paying self-employment tax of more than 15%!